locka99/opcua/docs/client.md

 Rust OPC UA's [compatibility](./compatibility.md) with the standard is described here.

-### Client API
+### Introducing the OPC UA client API

-The Rust OPC UA client API supports calling most OPC UA services, so what you do is mainly up to you but normally you require knowledge of the server you are calling.
+The OPC UA for Rust contains a client API that supports calls for most OPC UA services.
+Most of these are synchronous, i.e. you call the function and wait for a response.
+The only exception to this are monitored items where you subscribe to changes and those changes are notified on an asynchronous callback.

-Otherwise, if you call a service that the server does not implement it may drop the connection.
+On a general point, normally when you write a client you require some knowledge of the server you are calling.
+You need to know its ip address, port, endpoints, security policy and also what services it supports.

+In this sample, we're going to write a simple client that connects to the `opcua/samples/simple-server`, subscribes to some values and prints them out as they change.

+If you want to see a finished version of this, look at `opcua/samples/simple-client`.

 ### Life cycle

-So basic lifecycle of a connection is:
+So basic lifecycle for a client is:

 1. Connect to server socket via OPC UA url, e.g. resolve "localhost" and connect to port 4855
 2. Send hello